Polar LOOP Review – It’s NOT A Whoop Competitor

 Test Methodology

-I overlay heart rate tracks from multiple recording devices in each test.
-I’ve tested across various sports, including a triathlon race, a hyrox simulation, a gym workout, yoga, running, and cycling.
-One note I will make is that all these tests are made by recording to a workout initiated by the FLOW app, then the phone left behind, from what Polar says, below, this should mean that my data is post-processed by the app with corrections applied by Polar.
+Here, I’ve tested across various sports, including a triathlon race, a Hyrox simulation, a gym workout, yoga, running, and cycling.
+One note I will make is that all these tests are made by recording to a workout initiated by the FLOW app, then the phone is left behind.
+From what Polar says, this should mean that LOOP post-processes and corrects my data during the workout.

 When recording training directly with Polar Loop, the device applies a correction algorithm to heart rate data every 90 seconds, ensuring the highest possible accuracy.
 [Source: Polar]